standard-schema/standard-schema/README.md

 # _Standard Schema_

 This is a proposal for a standard interface to be adopted across TypeScript validation libraries.
-The goal is to make it easier for library authors to accept user-defined schemas as part of their API, in a library-agnostic way.
+The goal is to make it easier for open-source libraries to accept user-defined schemas as part of their API, in a library-agnostic way.

 ## Usage: Accepting user-defined schemas